Menu ≡ ╳

 Marín was given the portfolio of Social Affairs, Education and Employment.
 He was responsible for a number of important initiatives, not least the proposal for the Erasmus Programme which, today, has acquired the status of an icon of European integration.
 And yet, in many ways, his main focus was on the successful integration of Spain into the life of the European Communities.

 When Marín returned to Spain he ran as a PSOE candidate from Ciudad Real and was elected as a parliamentary deputy in the general elections of 12 March 2000 and 14 March 2004.
 Following the latter, he became Speaker of the Congress of Deputies.
 He was also a member of the United Nations Global Commission on International Migration.

 Manuel Marín was married with two children.
 He died of lung cancer.

 Featured image: urcomunicacion, cc by-sa3.0

-Erasmus logo, owned by the EU for illustration purposes, Fair use
+Erasmus logo, owned by the EU.
+Fair use

 Erasmus student by cocoinzenl, CC BY2.0